CiscoDevNet/cloud-ctf-framework/challenge8/README.md

     Challenge Name: Challenge 1.8

-    Question: As a cloud admin you have to increases account resiliency against brute force login attempts.
+    Question: As a cloud admin you have to increase account resiliency against brute force login attempts.

     Hint: The answer is there in the challenge if you know where to look.